egad13/FRjs/.jsdoc/tutorials/06-geneselect.md

 The following events will cause a gene dropdown to repopulate itself:

-- It gets attached to the document. *(when being created in HTML, or appended with a script)*
+- It gets attached to the document. *(i.e. when being created in HTML, or appended with a script)*
 - The `slot` attribute changes while it's attached to the document.
 - The `breed` attribute changes to indicate a breed dropdown which is attached to the document, while the gene dropdown is already attached to the document.
-- The `breed-name` attribute changes while it's attached to the document, provided the `breed` attribute is NOT set.
+- The `breed-name` attribute changes while it's attached to the document (provided the `breed` attribute is NOT set).
-- Its linked breed dropdown, which is currently attached to the document, fires a `change` event while the gene dropdown is already attached to the document.
+- Its linked breed dropdown, which is currently attached to the document, fires a `change` event (provided the gene dropdown is already attached to the document).
-- Its linked breed dropdown, which was not yet attached to the document, *gets* attached to the document while the gene dropdown is already attached to the document.
+- Its linked breed dropdown, which was not yet attached to the document, *gets* attached to the document (provided the gene dropdown is already attached to the document).

-In short, if something about it changes while it's on the page, it will generate new options.
+In short, if something about it or relevant to it changes while it's on the page, it will generate new options.

 For this reason, the simplest and most performant way to place constraints on a gene dropdown, including linking it to a breed dropdown, is to set its attributes in the HTML markup upfront.